Lindt8/PHITS-Tools/paper.md

 | *exceptional behavior with [T-Cross] tally when `enclos = 0` is set; see [full documentation](https://lindt8.github.io/PHITS-Tools/#PHITS_tools.parse_tally_output_file)*        |
 +===================+==============================================================================================================================================================+

-PHITS Tools is also capable of parsing the "dump" output files (both binary and plaintext formats) that are available for some tallies, and it can also automatically detect, parse, and process all PHITS output files listed in a provided directory or PHITS input file&mdash;very convenient for simulations employing multiple tallies, each with its own output file, whose outputs are to be further studied, e.g., compared to experimental data or other simulations.
+PHITS Tools is also capable of parsing the "dump" outputs (both binary and plaintext formats) available for some tallies, and it can also automatically detect, parse, and process all PHITS output files listed in a provided directory or PHITS input file&mdash;very convenient for simulations employing multiple tallies, each with its own output file, whose outputs are to be further studied, e.g., compared to experimental data or other simulations.